Features

 replay_mode: explicit_command

 The core contract is deliberately small.
-Future replay classes can add their own data under extensions without changing the base manifest.
+Future replay classes add their own data under extensions without changing the base manifest.

 Capsules store local YAML, bounded logs, and GitHub artifact references.
 They do not store secrets intentionally, but CI logs and artifacts can still contain sensitive data if the source workflow wrote it.
 Treat capsule directories as debug artifacts: